Splafty/Medieval-MC-Quests/README.md

 ---

 ## Quick preview
 For example, "Things" mod questline.
-These items are one of the most useful in the modpack.
-They have a great progression from early to late game and help you on every step.
+These are one of the most useful items in the modpack.
+They offer a great progression from early to late game and help you on every step.

 ![Things quests](screenshots/Things_Preview.png)